Skip to main content

 Background

 Influenza virus can spread by aerosols, infected water droplets, or direct contact.
-Individuals considered in ‘high risk’ groups (e.g. the elderly) are encouraged to take an annual vaccination against influenza, as a previous infection may not give protection against a new infection.
-This is because influenza viruses, primarily found in the throat and airways, mutate (change) regularly.
-This ability can lead to more extensive outbreaks or even, potentially, pandemics.
-Perhaps the most well-known influenza pandemic was the so-called ‘Spanish Flu’, which occurred during WWI.
-It had large effect on society and the health of people worldwide.
-Given the potential negative effects of influenza on public health, continuous efforts are made to monitor its spread and to develop vaccines against novel strains.
-For more information related to influenza and how it is managed in Sweden, refer to The Swedish Public Health Agency (resources in Swedish).
+Individuals in ‘high risk’ groups (e.g. the elderly) are encouraged to take an annual vaccination against influenza, as mutations in the virus mean that prior infections are not protective against new infections.
+This can lead to outbreaks and even pandemic, perhaps the most famous being the so-called ‘Spanish Flu’ pandemic during the first World War.
+Continuous efforts are made to monitor influenza, and to prevent the potentially devastating impacts on society (e.g. by creating vaccines against novel strains).
+For more information related to influenza and how it is managed in Sweden, refer to The Swedish Public Health Agency (Folkhälsomyndigheten) (resources in Swedish).

 Data highlights (1)